 “Was not foreseen”

-The AUA says about the APA: “Due to the new circumstances of a changed and reduced fleet and the associated crew configurations, Austrian Airlines also had to make personnel adjustments.
+The AUA says regarding the APA: “Due to the new circumstances of a changed and reduced fleet and the associated crew configurations, Austrian Airlines also had to make personnel adjustments.
 Mutual social packages were agreed with the employees concerned.”
 In principle, Austrian Airlines has sufficient human resources in the cabin for the planned flight program.
 “Unfortunately, short-term sick leave like now with another corona wave cannot be foreseen.”

 Different countries, different reasons

 AUA is just one of many airlines currently struggling with cancellations.
 But while at AUA it is mainly corona cases that lead to the cancellation of flights, other airlines often cancel flights due to a lack of staff at airports.
-In Germany, for example, thousands of passengers could not take off at the weekend because there were problems with handling.
+In Germany, for example, thousands of passengers might not take off at the weekend because there were problems with handling.
 The AUA mother Lufthansa has already canceled around 3000 connections for the summer.
 Before that, there had also been problems with the handling of passengers in Amsterdam and London.

 Strike at Ryanair